Book Editing + Line Editing

 Our editors will not only look to highlight technical issues but will provide you with a clear road map as to what you can do to fix these issues and how to become a better author in the process.

-The role of the developmental editor is to ensure that a book is of a publishable standard.
+The role of the book editor is to ensure that a book is of a publishable standard.

-Unlike other types of editing, developmental editing is more about the editor's education, experience and gut feeling than following a pre-written manual of instructions.
+Unlike other types of editing, book editing is more about the editor's education, experience and gut feeling than following a pre-written manual of instructions.

 Here are a few of the questions (there are more, but they are often genre specific):